evhub/coconut/DOCS.md

 Coconut provides a `recursive_iterator` decorator that provides significant optimizations for any stateless, recursive function that returns an iterator.
 To use `recursive_iterator` on a function, it must meet the following criteria:

 1. your function either always `return`s an iterator or generates an iterator using `yield`,
-2. when called multiple times with the same arguments, your function produces the same iterator (your function is stateless),
+2. when called multiple times with the same arguments, your function produces the same iterator (your function is stateless), and
-3. your function gets called (usually calls itself) multiple times with the same arguments, and
+3. your function gets called (usually calls itself) multiple times with the same arguments.
-4. all arguments passed to your function are hashable or have a unique pickling (almost always true).

 If you are encountering a `RuntimeError` due to maximum recursion depth, it is highly recommended that you rewrite your function to meet either the criteria above for `recursive_iterator`, or the corresponding criteria for Coconut's [tail call optimization](#tail-call-optimization), either of which should prevent such errors.